Finding Solid Footing | This Is My Sepsis & Amputation Story

 Raising Awareness About Sepsis

-Becoming a Sepsis Advocate
+Becoming a Sepsis and Amputee Advocate

 Reaching Millions Through Speaking and Social Media